-This section of the SWMP outlines the training activity requirements that ADOT must implement to ensure compliance with the MS4 Permit.
+This section of the SWMP outlines the training activity requirements that ADOT implements to ensure compliance with the MS4 Permit.
 ADOT continues to implement a stormwater awareness training regimen that includes the relevant details and topics related to reducing and eliminating pollutants from entering stormwater runoff to reduce their impacts to the MEP.
 This training applies to all new hires and ADOT staff who have duties that directly involve maintenance, construction, housekeeping activities, are involved with waste disposal, spill response activities and/or are in field positions that may witness an illicit discharge while on the job at ADOT facilities, roadways, or project locations.
 In addition, there is more in-depth training that is completed for those ADOT personnel that are directly involved with storm sewer system maintenance, repair and/or construction that includes more detailed information on the potential contaminants, their sources and proper maintenance techniques.
 Also included in training is course content specific to those that conduct construction site inspections, Best Management Practice (BMP) installation and/or maintenance or are contractors on ADOT sites and projects.

 The records for training, subject areas, applicable personnel/job duties for each subject, refresher training intervals, and contractor training/certification are tracked and aggregated using a database system by the ADOT Environmental Planning Training Officer.
-Training content is reviewed on an asneeded basis by Water Resources in coordination with the Training Officer to ensure the educational material is consistent, up-to-date, and effective.
+Training content is reviewed on an as-needed basis by Water Resources in coordination with the Training Officer to ensure the educational material is consistent, up-to-date, and effective.
+A review of all stormwater course offerings was initiated by ADOT Water Resources in FY 2024 and will continue into FY 2025, with course updates anticipated to be implemented during FY 2025 and FY 2026.
 ADOT's stormwater training program currently includes the following courses that have been developed to address the required SWMP elements at a level appropriate for various personnel based on job responsibilities and duty location.